What Is Molar Mass Of O2

 Q: How is the molar mass of O2 used in stoichiometry?
 A: In stoichiometry, the molar mass of O2 is used to convert between grams and moles of oxygen, allowing for the calculation of reactant and product quantities in chemical reactions.
 By knowing the molar mass of O2, chemists can determine the mass of oxygen required to react with a specific amount of another substance.

 Q: How does the isotopic composition of oxygen affect its molar mass?
 A: Oxygen has several isotopes, with oxygen-16 (16O) being the most abundant.
 The molar mass of 32.00 g/mol is based on the weighted average of the atomic masses of these isotopes.
 For most practical applications, this value is sufficiently accurate.
-However, for high-precision work, the specific isotopic composition may need to be considered to refine the molar mass value.
+That said, for high-precision work, the specific isotopic composition may need to be considered to refine the molar mass value.

 Q: How is the molar mass of O2 used in environmental monitoring?
 A: In environmental monitoring, the molar mass of O2 is used to convert the concentration of oxygen in air or water into mass or molar quantities.
 This is essential for assessing air and water quality, determining oxygen demand, and monitoring the health of ecosystems.